How to Glue Plexiglass Together (The Right Way)

 Step 1: Find a Suitable Place to Work

-Make sure you’re in a well-ventilated place before you begin working with glue that may produce fumes.
-For example, working in the open air or with several windows.
+Make sure you’re in a well-ventilated place before you begin working with glue that may produce fumes, such as in the open air or with several windows.

 Place your workspace in between windows and an open entryway.
 Box fans that direct the air away from you are also an excellent idea.